IBM-Bluemix-Docs/containers/cs_secure.md

 <dl>
   <dt>Fully managed and dedicated Kubernetes master</dt>
-    <dd>Every Kubernetes cluster in {{site.data.keyword.containershort_notm}} is controlled by a dedicated Kubernetes master that is managed by IBM in an IBM-owned IBM Cloud infrastructure (SoftLayer) account.
+    <dd>Every Kubernetes cluster in {{site.data.keyword.containershort_notm}} is controlled by a dedicated Kubernetes master that is managed by IBM in an IBM-owned {[softlayer]} account.
 The Kubernetes master is set up with the following dedicated components that are not shared with other IBM customers.
       <ul><li>etcd data store: Stores all Kubernetes resources of a cluster, such as Services, Deployments, and Pods.
 Kubernetes ConfigMaps and Secrets are app data that are stored as key value pairs so that they can be used by an app that runs in a pod.
 Data in etcd is stored on an encrypted disk that is managed by IBM and backed up daily.
 When sent to a pod, data is encrypted via TLS to assure data protection and integrity. </li>
       <li>kube-apiserver: Serves as the main entry point for all requests from the worker node to the Kubernetes master.
 The kube-apiserver validates and processes requests and can read from and write to the etcd data store.</li>
       <li>kube-scheduler: Decides where to deploy pods, taking into account capacity and performance needs, hardware and software policy constraints, anti-affinity specifications, and workload requirements.
 If no worker node can be found that matches the requirements, the pod is not deployed in the cluster.</li>